Financial-Times/origami/README.md

 ### Sass

-The Sass in o-typography provides mixins and functions for use in your project.
-In the following sections they are in order of most to least preferred method.

 As with all Origami components, o-typography has a [silent mode](http://origami.ft.com/docs/syntax/scss/#silent-styles).
 To use it's compiled CSS (rather than using the mixins with your own Sass) set `$o-typography-is-silent : false;` in your Sass before you import the o-typography Sass.

 **Note: Including fonts**

-By default, when silent mode is set to `false`, o-typography will download the FT webfonts - font styles will be output so they can be [loaded progressively](#progressive-loading-web-fonts).
+By default, when silent mode is set to `false`, o-typography will download the FT webfonts.
 To suppress this use `$o-typography-load-fonts`:

 ```sass
 $o-typography-is-silent: false;